daidb2004/Hello-world/README.md

 # Hello-world
 daidb2004  here.
-I like c# , C++ and python. some time I use matlab to reserch meteoroligical. when I was tailed to learning english .I fell too difficult.
+I like c# , C++ and python. some time I use matlab to reserch meteoroligical. when I was tailed to learning english .I feel too difficult.